jy0u/jy0u.github.io/_posts/2016-07-27-LLVM-study_note.md

 > Glue prevents the two nodes from being broken up during scheduling.
 > It's actually more subtle than that [1], but most of the time you don't need to worry about it.

+* The meaning of SDNPHasChain [link](http://lists.llvm.org/pipermail/llvm-dev/2006-October/006905.html)

+> to model relative ordering of memory operations.
+> SDNPHasChain is defined in TargetSelectionDAG.td as a node property.
+> It tells tblegen that specific node read / write chains so tblgen can emit the correct
+> selection code for patterns that use these SDNode's.